Skip to main content

 José M. Mulet, PhD, Polytechnic University of Valencia (UPV), Spain

-BMC Plant Biology welcomes submissions to the Collection Abiotic stress tolerance in plants.
-This collection aims to bring together original research articles that cover the emerging developments in plant biology, biochemistry, structural biology, molecular biology, and genetics applied to plant abiotic stress research.
+BMC Plant Biology presents contributions to the Collection Abiotic stress tolerance in plants.
+This collection brings together original research articles that cover the emerging developments in plant biology, biochemistry, structural biology, molecular biology, and genetics applied to plant abiotic stress research.

 New Content ItemThis Collection supports and amplifies research related to SDG 2: Zero Hunger, and SDG 15: Life on Land.